Kelu01/Chemfuser/README.md

 This project is implemented in PyTorch and is designed for flexibility, performance, and chemical validity during training.

-> **Note:** This repository is an improved and extended version of [Chem_Fuser on Hugging Face](https://huggingface.co/kelu01/Chemfuser), developed by the same author.
+> **Note:** This repository is an improved and extended version of [Chemfuser on Hugging Face](https://huggingface.co/kelu01/Chemfuser), developed by the same author.

 ---